EULAR HPR: The EULAR health professionals research grant

 - Relation to ongoing EULAR projects in the same area described, if applicable

-- HP project leader (EULAR HP definition does not include medical doctors) with experience and academic credentials of relevance to the proposed study
+- HPR project leader (EULAR HPR definition does not include medical doctors) with experience and academic credentials of relevance to the proposed study

 - Quality of the work plan including background and rationale, accuracy of study aim and research questions, design and methodology